inspiraluna/doichain-doc01/docs/source/about_doiworks.rst

 validator isn't a good solution according to decentralized blockchain principles.

 Here it needs to be pointed out that a fallback Doichain validator is only necessary until email providers
 run their own validator.
-Ever email user who doesn't like the centralized approach of the Doichain validator can run its own node in a decentralized way for all it's own responsible email domains.
+Every email user who doesn't like the centralized approach of the Doichain validator can run its own node in a decentralized way for all it's own responsible email domains.

 .. _email_domain_staking: